Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features

 For evaluation, eight widely used real-world STR benchmark datasets are used as test datasets.
 The datasets are categorized into two groups: ``regular'' and ``irregular'' datasets, according to the geometric layout of texts. ``regular'' datasets mainly contain horizontally aligned text images.
 IIIT5K (IIIT)~\cite{IIIT5k} consists of 3,000 images collected from the web.
 Street View Text (SVT)~\cite{SVT} has 647 images collected from Google Street View.
 ICDAR2013 (IC13)~\cite{IC13} represents images cropped from mall pictures and has two variants; 857 images (IC13$_\text{S}$) and 1015 images (IC13$_\text{L}$).
 We utilize all two variants for providing fair comparisons.
 We skipped the evaluation on ICDAR2003~\cite{IC03} because it contains duplicated images with IC13~\cite{Baek_2019_ICCV_CombBest}.

 ``irregular'' datasets consist of more examples of text in arbitrary shapes.
 ICDAR2015 (IC15) consists of images taken from scenes and also has two versions; 1,811 images (IC15$_\text{S}$) and 2,077 images (IC15$_\text{L}$).
-Street View Text Perspective (SVTP)~\cite{SVTP} contains 645 images which text are captured in perspective views.
-CUTE80 (CUTE)~\cite{CUTE80} consists of 288 images which text are heavily curved.
+Street View Text Perspective (SVTP)~\cite{SVTP} contains 645 images of which texts are captured in perspective views.
+CUTE80 (CUTE)~\cite{CUTE80} consists of 288 images of which texts are heavily curved.

-In our analyses, we measure total performances over the datasets.
-We combine IIIT, SVT, and IC13$_\text{S}$ for ``regular'' set and merge IC15$_\text{S}$, SVTP, and CUTE for ``irregular'' set.
-For ``total'', we evaluate the accuracy overall datasets except for IC13$_\text{L}$ and IC15$_\text{L}$.
-It should be noted that we follow the philosophy of Baek \etal\cite{Baek_2019_ICCV_CombBest} that compares STR models upon the common evaluation datasets.
+In our analyses, we measure the word prediction accuracy on each dataset.
+For ``Total.'', we evaluate the accuracy of unified evaluation datasets except for IC13$_\text{L}$ and IC15$_\text{L}$.
+It should be noted that we follow the philosophy of Baek \etal~\cite{Baek_2019_ICCV_CombBest} which compares STR models upon the common evaluation datasets.